cockroachlabs/workshop_labs/lab1_student_instructions_kafka.md

   WITH updated, resolved;
 ```

-Instructor will create runn a sink that will reall ALL messages from the Kafka stream and topic for the `students` table.
+Instructor will create run a sink that will reall ALL messages from the Kafka stream and topic for the `students` table.
 This will be monitored while the students input data.

 ## Student Activity